BVUjac8/Skulls/README.md

 5. [FAQs](#faqs)
 ### General Info
 ***
-Determining the significance of the epochs (c4000BC c3300BC, c1850BC, c200BC, or cAD150) of where the skulls originated from as well as the relationships between: basiregmatic height of the skull, basilveolar length of the skull, & nasal height of the skull versus the epoch it was founded in.
+Determining the significance of the epochs (c4000BC c3300BC, c1850BC, c200BC, or cAD150) of where the skulls originated from as well as the relationships between: basiregmatic height, basilveolar length, & nasal height of the skull versus the epoch it was founded in.
 ### Skulls
 ![Skulls](https://www.researchgate.net/profile/Michael-Friendly/publication/325126938/figure/fig4/AS:626177316253703@1526303714605/Diagram-of-the-skull-measurements-for-the-Egyptian-skulls-data-set-Maximal-breadth-and.png)
 ### Technologies